axbjos/geometry_website_automation/README.md

 # Geometry Calculator Web App

-Source code and automation for the Geometry Web App
+Source code and automation for and example (and very simple) Python Flask Web App

 ## To Simply Run the Application: